mtlynch/mtlynch-hugo/content/retrospectives/2018/08/index.md

 ---
 title: 'Zestful: Month 5'
-excerpt: Launched, but still no customers
+description: Launched, but still no customers
 date: '2018-08-08'
 ---